Stuart Bown

-Stuart Bown (born 24 August 1978 in Broken Hill, New South Wales) is an Australian rules footballer who played in the Australian Football League (AFL) for the Adelaide Crows and currently plays for Norwood in the South Australian National Football League (SANFL).
+Stuart Bown (born 24 August 1978) is a former Australian rules footballer who played in the Australian Football League (AFL) for the Adelaide Crows and for Norwood in the South Australian National Football League (SANFL).

 Bown was recruited by Norwood from the West Broken Hill Robins and played a couple of seasons in the lower grades before making his league debut in 1999.
 He won the clubs Under 19's Best & Fairest award in 1997 as well as playing in the Redlegs SANFL U/19 Premiership the same year.
 He moved to the Reserves in 1998 and repeated his 1997 success by winning the Reserves Best & Fairest and playing in Norwood's SANFL Reserves Premiership.
 He made his league debut for the Redlegs against Central District in Round 3 of the 1999 season.